Chicago Fire Tickets

 Wear red, blue, or white to show your support for the Fire!
 Chicago’s weather can be unpredictable, so check the forecast and dress accordingly.
 On chilly nights, it’s smart to bring layers.

-What are the post-game options for dining and entertainment near Soldier Field?
+What are the post-match options for dining and entertainment near Soldier Field?

 After the match, you can explore nearby restaurants and bars in downtown Chicago.
 From deep-dish pizza at Lou Malnati’s to a rooftop drink at Cindy’s, there are plenty of options to keep the night going.